scharlau/polar_bears_django/README.md

             {% endfor %}
         </body></html>

-Showing the full list, is a start, but it would be better to also show individual bears, so that later we can add the data for their sightings from the other csv file.
-We do that with a few steps.
+This will show the full list of bears.
+A better version would also show individual bears, so that later we can add the data for their sightings from the other csv file.
+We can do that with a few steps.

 First, add a link to indivual bears on the bear_list.html page around 'Bear' like this:

          <b> <a href="{% url 'bear_detail' id=bear.id %}">{{bear.bearID }}</a></b>

-This will link the bear_detail page to the bear.id value, which we'll pass too the query for the page.
+This will link the bear_detail page to the bear.id value, which we'll pass to the query for the page.

 Second, we add a line in bears/urls.py for the view, which follows the one for the list:

         path('bear/<int:id>/', views.bear_detail, name= 'bear_detail'),

-This tells the view to expect and integer as 'id' to be used in the query.
+This tells the view to expect an integer as 'id' to be used in the query.

 Third, we add some imports to help us, and add a view to the bears/views.py file: